Office 365 & Google Workspace

 - Google Workspace is a good solution for businesses that use multiple devices and operating systems.

 - The fact that everything is cloud-based in Google Workspace may encourage users to use the cloud more, with all the collaboration-related benefits this brings.

 - Google’s Drive Stream works with more Windows and Mac operating systems than Microsoft’s equivalent One Drive Files on Demand product.

 We offer Tech Support in St Albans, Harpenden, Watford and the surrounding areas.
-Contact Andrew on 01582 787203 to discuss our range of services.
-For full details go to our website SimSof-IT.
+Contact Andrew on 01582 787205 to discuss our range of services.
+Full details are on our website SimSof-IT.
 Stay up to date with IT or Tech issues by following us on Twitter or Facebook or LinkedIn.